smartPradeep/testRepo/README.md

 ```
 15. Implementing Rich Push Notifications into App

-Remove all the code written in “NotificationService” implementation part.
+Remove all the code written in “NotificationService” implementation class.

 i) Import NetCore Framework into Extension
 ```swift